randyrossi/vicii-kawari/disks/README.md

 demo/ball | A spinning ball using color cycling. demo/hires/grogu | A demonstration of the 320x200 16 color graphics mode
 demo/hires/horse | A demonstration of the 640x200 4 color graphics mode
-demo/split | Demonstration of hi/lo res split screen using IRQ handlers
+demo/split | Demonstration of hi/lo res split screen using raster IRQ

 Utility Program | Description
 ----------------|------------